shopware5/devdocs/source/developers-guide/shopware-5-rest-api/examples/article/index.md

 ## Example 3 - Update article data
 To update an article it's always required to provide the id of the article to update.
-In this example we will update the name of the article with the id 3
+In this example, we will update the name of the article with the id 3
 ```
 $client->put('articles/3?name=NewName');
 ```